fitchtech/azure-devops/docs/pipeline.md

 ### Idempotent Pipelines

-When implementing idempotent pipelines patterns, subsequent runs are not additive if there are not changes to the code.
+When implementing idempotent pipeline patterns, subsequent runs are not additive if there are not changes to the code.
 Using dates and run count within the build number format is an anti-pattern as it’s not idempotent.
 Instead use the repository name, branch/tag name, and commit ID for the build number format.
 This provides a pattern for idempotent CI/CD Pipelines.

 ### Immutable Pipelines